Dhammika Perera: Sri Lanka 2030: A Developed Nation

+In January 2019, he stated that he was willing to take the post of Treasury Secretary to the Ministry of Finance if invited to do so.
 In September 2019, Perera published a document Sri Lanka 2030: A Developed Nation, with policy recommendations for 21 ministries with the aim of increasing Sri Lanka's per capita income to $12,000 by 2030.
 Following is the list of recommendations given for individual ministries: